 6. You may need to do some trial and error in the beginning to find the most comfortable position to put your Haakaa on.

 Why moms love to use Haakaa

 1. It is one-piece pump, thus very easy to clean, no fiddling with a lot of pump parts.
 When most of your time are spent nursing and taking care of your newborn, you will appreciate how easy it is to use (no tubings, valve, flange to take care of), no bulk amount of cleaning at the end of the day).

 2. No complicated setting to choose from.
 Unlike electric breast pump in which you need to figure out which suction level you need to use in order to drain your breast effectively, Haaka is very simple to use.
 No button, not even a continuous hand squeezing is needed.

 3. Very quiet.
 You can use this while your baby is sleeping in the middle of the night, or while out in a restaurant, in the workplace, and even in the aeroplane.
 No squeaky sound (just like some manual pump does) or noisy motor from your electric breast pump.

-4. Made of soft silicone materials, not hard flange, and thus, feels so much comfortable.
+4. Made of food-grade silicone materials, not hard flange, and thus, feels so much comfortable.
 The softness of its material resembles Avent massage cushion, yet it is giving a decent suction to your breast to draw the milk out.

 5. Very compact and small.
 Whether you are using this at home, or planning to use it while out and about, you'll love how small Haakaa is and you can just keep it inside your purse because it is so small.
 See the picture below how Haakaa stands side by side with my Mi phone (as big as IPhone 6).